baishalidutta/Comments-Toxicity-Detection/README.md

 To increase the efficacy in classifying such comments, we can make use of machine learning algorithms to determine the toxicity in comments.

-In this model, many toxic comments have been fed to build a `Bidirectional Long short-term memory (LSTM) Recurrent Neural Network (RNN)` model for fulfilling the purpose.
+In this model, many toxic comments have been fed to build a `Bidirectional Long Short-Term Memory (LSTM) Recurrent Neural Network (RNN)` model for fulfilling the purpose.

 ## Requirements